NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 ###### End of examples
 #### Velocity is Relative
 Not just a statment.
 Velocity has always been understood to be a vector.
 What everyone before Einstein did was to never mention the 4th element of the vector since velocity was always a function of time.
 Time is now reconized to be another dimension of space with the same units of measurement.
 It is differnt from x, y, & z only in that they rest on the ever expanding dimension of t.
 Your velocity relative to you is still zero and always has been.

+#### Anti PC
+###### A nuclear bomb is not a nuclear 'device' or some other euphemistic term.
+Don't sugar coat it.
+It's a bomb. -- T. Taylor
+###### Saying that the mass of X is eqivelent to Y energy is incorrect.
+Mass and Energy are the SAME THING just expressed in different terms.
+Energy = Mass.
+###### The speed of light is squared is just a conversion factor used by our ancesotrs who thought that time was "special".
+They also thought that the earth was flat and the center of the universe around which everything revolved.